transition-state

 Reproducible NEB workflows

 A full NEB run has four setup stages before the physics starts: endpoint minimization, structural alignment, path initialization, and band optimization.
 Most groups glue these together with one-off scripts that drift across projects and machines.
-We replaced the glue with a Snakemake workflow that couples PET-MAD to the eOn saddle search code and resolves every dependency from conda-forge (Goswami 2026a).
-The HCN to HNC isomerization validates end-to-end with no manual intermediate steps.
+We replaced the glue with a Snakemake workflow that couples PET-MAD to the eOn saddle search code and resolves every dependency from conda-forge (Goswami 2026b).
+The hydrogen cyanide (HCN) to hydrogen isocyanide (HNC) isomerization validates end-to-end with no manual intermediate steps.

 Path visualization

 A one-dimensional energy profile discards all geometric context.
-We project the path into two dimensions using RMSD to a reference, then overlay reliability contours from uncertainty estimates so the viewer can see both the energy barrier and the structural neighborhood it traverses (Goswami 2026b).
+We project the path into two dimensions using the root-mean-square deviation (RMSD) to a reference, then overlay reliability contours from uncertainty estimates so the viewer can see both the energy barrier and the structural neighborhood it traverses (Goswami 2026c).

-Figure 1: Graphical abstract from the MethodsX 2D RMSD visualization paper (Goswami 2026b).
+Figure 1: Graphical abstract from the MethodsX 2D RMSD visualization paper (Goswami 2026c).

-Figure 1: Graphical abstract from the MethodsX 2D RMSD visualization paper (Goswami 2026b).
+Figure 1: Graphical abstract from the MethodsX 2D RMSD visualization paper (Goswami 2026c).

 Code